jkalleberg/DV-TrioTrain/docs/getting-started/installation.md

 # or
 module spider <tool_search_string>

-# After confirming a tool is pre-build,
+# After confirming a tool is pre-built,
 # these modules are loaded in with:
 module load <module_name>
 ```